Last Chance for Animals

 Rabbits In Restrainers

 It is estimated approximately 400,000 rabbits are used worldwide in RPT's each year.
-It is common practice to use three rabbits to test a single product.
-Healthy adult rabbits who are purpose-bred for animal research are used.
+Rabbits have been favored in pyrogen tests because scientists believe their bodies react to pyrogens in a way that is like humans.
+It is common practice to use three rabbits to test a single medicinal product.
+Purpose-bred rabbits are used for pyrogen studies.
 New Zealand Whites, sold to research companies by vendors like Charles River and Inotiv, are a common breed found in laboratories.

 Inotiv rabbits New Zealand Whites